-‘NCIS-Los Angeles’ Season 8 Return Date, Update On Kensi, Deeks’ Relationship
+‘NCIS: Los Angeles’ Season 8 Return Date, Update On Kensi, Deeks’ Relationship

 There are multiple moles that are trying to destroy the agency.
 They’re actually closer than the fans would even expect and that’s going to lead to major changes.
 It affects the cast… changing of the guard.

 Once the mole hunt chapter is closed, hopefully not on an unfortunate note, Kensi and Deeks’ romantic relationship might enter a new phase.
-Deeks has been planning to propose to Kensi, and in Episode 13 of NCIS-Los Angeles Season 8, he was seen asking suggestions for how and where to propose.
+Deeks has been planning to propose to Kensi, and in Episode 13 of NCIS: Los Angeles Season 8, he was seen asking suggestions for how and where to propose.

 Eric Christian Olsen, who plays Deeks on the series, told TV Line that the mole hunt would play a big role in what is next for Kensi and Deeks’ relationship.
 He, however, did not reveal the details.